Saiapatsu/bd-plugins/README.md

 * Icon ID

 It does not save icon images, so the icon IDs can go invalid in the meantime.
-A 404ing icon could indicate a deleted or nuked server if it's unlikely to have simply changed it in the mean time.
+If the icon 404s, then the server was probably deleted or changed its icon right as you got removed.
+Also triggers when you manually leave a server.